-The largest exemption program in fiscal year (FY) 2017 was the Hazlewood Exemption, a mandatory exemption program for veterans and their families, followed by exemptions for high school students enrolled in dual credit programs.
+The largest exemption program in fiscal year (FY) 2019 was the Hazlewood Exemption, a mandatory exemption program for veterans and their families, followed by exemptions for high school students who have the Texas Tomorrow Fund.
 The largest waiver programs were for merit-based scholarships for students and mandatory waivers for teaching or research assistants.